 Yes, you can cook chicken in 5 minutes, but the actual time before it is done is a little longer than 5 minutes, because the Instant Pot has to come up to pressure first.

 This process of pressurizing can take anywhere from 5-15 minutes.
-The fuller the pot, the colder (or even frozen) the ingredients, or the bigger the cut of meat, the longer it will take to come up to pressure.
+The fuller the pot, the colder (a frozen meal) the ingredients, or the bigger the cut of meat, the longer it will take to come up to high pressure.

 Once the correct pressure is achieved, the cooking timer will start.